anmiles/eslint-config/MIGRATION.md

 1. Remove `root: true` option.
 Flat config files always act as if root: true is set.

-1. Switch to ESM export
+1. Switch to ESM export (although the config still might by used in CommonJS projects)
 	- BEFORE:
 		```js
 		module.exports { /* configuration */ };